Today, I'll answer that age-old question: what are the best places to live in Mexico?

 This sort of girl looks like what you can find here in Mexico City.

-In a nutshell, night owls and party animals will not be disappointed here.
+Nevertheless, night owls and party animals will not be disappointed here.
 If it's a party scene you're after, Mexico City is definitely one of the best places to live in Mexico.

 Cost of Living